SKY-AK05/Annotation_check/README.md

 ## 5. General Formula Structure

 The core evaluation logic is a deterministic algorithm found in `src/lib/evaluator.ts`.
 It does not rely on AI for the actual scoring.
 The general "formula" is a multi-step process that computes a final score based on several weighted metrics.
+While the evaluation algorithm is fixed and universal, its behavior is fully driven by the `EvalSchema`, which defines which labels, attributes, and match strategies are used for any given run.

 **Final Score Calculation (Pseudocode):**